WorldSprites/websocket-server/README.md

-# websocket-server
+# worldpipe

-a semi barebones websocket server similar to [cloudlink](https://github.com/MikeDev101/cloudlink)
+a semi barebones websocket server for [worldsprites](https://github.com/WorldSprites) similar to [cloudlink](https://github.com/MikeDev101/cloudlink)

 # docmuenmtatnoi(documentation)

-todo
+remember to do this